busytex/busyide/README.md

 - Explore bundling everything in a single huge HTML file openable in browser with file:/// protocol
 - Explore local backend: FS and shell
 - More faithful bash
+- Test on Safari, Firefox
+- Support Safari mobile on iPhone and iPad

 # BusyTex architecture